Subordinationism

-Subordinationism is a Trinitarian doctrine wherein the Son (and sometimes also the Holy Spirit) is subordinate to the Father.
-Not only in submission and role, but with actual ontological subordination to varying degrees.
-Subordinationism posits a hierarchical ranking of the persons of the Trinity, implying ontological subordination of the persons of the Son and the Holy Spirit.
-Subordinationism was condemned in the Second Council of Constantinople.
+Subordinationism is a Trinitarian doctrine wherein the Son (and sometimes also the Holy Spirit) is subordinate to the Father, not only in submission and role, but with actual ontological subordination to varying degrees.
+It posits a hierarchical ranking of the persons of the Social Trinity, implying ontological subordination of the persons of the Son and the Holy Spirit.
+It was condemned as heretical in the Second Council of Constantinople.

-Subordinationism is not to be confused with Arianism, as Subordinationism has been generally viewed as closer to the Nicene-Constantinopolitan view.
-While Arianism was developed out of Subordinationism, it did not confess the personality of the Holy Spirit and the eternity of the Son.
+It is not to be confused with Arianism, as Subordinationism has been generally viewed as closer to the Nicene-Constantinopolitan view.
+While Arianism was developed out of it, it did not confess the personhood of the Holy Spirit and of the Son, both eternal.